munfeiwoo/Todoist/README.md

 The test framework is based on pytest and I am following page object model concept to improve on maintainability of the test automation codes if there is any UI changes later on.
 You could run both API test and mobile test separately according to your CI/CD setup (please refer to the example command line execution).

-Please be noted that there are assertions made in the API calls code to ensure any unexpected error at the API level being captured or prompted
+Please be noted that there are assertions made in the API calls to ensure any unexpected error at the API level being captured or prompted

-Each test was scripted as an independent test to ensure the test could be executed as a standalone and also representing a user story or feature

 There are markers for each test to add flexibility to execute certain test cases